Thetvdh/Thetvdh.github.io/writeups/madeyescastle/madeyescastle.md

 To get it to work I repeated the same steps as above but using Harry's home directory and it worked.

-This is a short shell script that will do everything for you
+This is a short shell script that will do everything for you, it can be downloaded [here](/programs/Bash/madeyeprivesc.sh)

 ```sh
 #!/bin/sh